nostalgicham/sccn.space/README.md

 This issue tracker helps us identify and resolve problems efficiently.
 By reporting issues here, you contribute directly to improving the SCCN.space experience for all Commanders.

+## How to Submit an Issue

+If you're new to GitHub Issues, here’s a quick guide:

+1.  **GitHub Account:** You'll need a free GitHub account to submit an issue.
+You can sign up or log in at [github.com](https://github.com/).
+2.  **Navigate to Issues:** Go directly to our issues page: [https://github.com/nostalgicham/sccn.space/issues](https://github.com/nostalgicham/sccn.space/issues)
+3.  **Create New Issue:** Click the green "New issue" button typically found near the top right of the issues list.
+4.  **Fill Out Details:** Provide a clear title and follow the guidelines in the "Reporting an Issue" section below to describe the problem effectively.
+5.  **Submit:** Click "Submit new issue" when you're done.

 ## Reporting an Issue

-Before submitting a new issue, please quickly check if a similar one already exists.
+Before submitting a new issue, please quickly check if a similar one already exists using the search bar on the issues page.

 When reporting a **bug** or **visual glitch**, please include as much detail as possible: